-The actress Maureen Lipman commissioned me to write a play about the relationship between actresses Ruth Draper and Joyce Grenfell.
+The actress Maureen Lipman commissioned me to write a play about the relationship between the actresses Ruth Draper and Joyce Grenfell.
 We performed the play, My Name with Yours, at the Stables Theatre, Milton Keynes (where Joyce Grenfell once performed) on July 11th 2010, to mark the centenary of Joyce’s birth.
-Producer Richard Price (Oklahoma!, Mamma Mia!) offered the Ruth Draper role to Meryl Streep but she obviously felt it was beyond her skills!
-See photos above.
+Producer Richard Price (Oklahoma!, Mamma Mia!) offered the Ruth Draper role to his friend Meryl Streep but she obviously felt it was beyond her skills!
+See top line of photos above.

 Comments on one-woman presentations by Jane Bower (Original letters/reviews can be seen on request)

-Daddy's Diaries SEE SECOND ROW OF PHOTOS ABOVE
+Daddy's Diaries SEE SECOND ROW OF PHOTOS ABOVE, image 2 and 3

 A dramatisation of my father's and grandfather's war years from diaries and memoirs